crossz/docker-redis-sentinel-compose/README.md

 The configuration:

 a) with quorum of 2 (3 sentinels) makes the test.sh go through redis master automatically switch.
-However, quorum of 1 will not.
-Try it.

-b) with quorum of 2 (1 sentinels): no switch, but with status=down only
+b) with quorum of 2 (1 sentinels): no switch, but with status=down only; even stop can not make it switch.

 c) with quorum of 1 (whatever X sentinels): automatically switch.